 Environmental Health and Safety will serve as the point of contact of all university-related confirmed or probable COVID-19 cases.
 EHS will receive notifications from Student Health Services, local public health agencies, and the EHS employee self-report portal.
 EHS will call or email the individual with a positive or probable result to conduct a preliminary case investigation that focuses on campus environments and interactions.
 The work by EHS is intended to supplement the case investigation and tracing calls from local public health employees.
-Visit the Health and Safety Protocols page to learn more about Wright State's testing, notification, contact tracing, and quarantine procedures.

 Confirmed case: In accordance with state health department and Wright State University reporting protocols, the home county health department of an individual who has tested positive for COVID-19 has notified Wright State’s Office of Environmental Health and Safety (EHS) and is working with the university to commence contact tracing because the individual is believed to have been on campus recently.